banner

 int timeoutMillis = toMillisecondTimeoutDelay(currentTime, nextWakeupTime);

-// After processing, call the looper's pollOnce to enter sleep mode, waiting for the next wake-up,
+// After processing, call the looper's pollOnce to go to sleep, waiting for the next wake-up,

-// if a command is processed, this timeoutMillis will be 0
+// if it is processing a command, then this timeoutMillis will be 0

 // so it will execute the loop again